What if Sprint Goal not achieved?

 As an SM, I'll also Plan some activities to enforce Scrum 5 Values.

-Individual accomplishment loses it's potential if business goals are not met.
-Need to make team member see a bigger picture and help to achieve it.
+Individual accomplishment loses its potential if business goals are not met.
+Need to make team members see the bigger picture and help to achieve it.

 An Activity for team spirit -